 Directors of UK limited companies can go to prison for company debt, but only in specific circumstances.
 The debts themselves do not create criminal liability.
 What creates criminal liability is how you behaved while the company was incurring those debts.

-We see directors who assume that limited liability protects them from criminal consequences.
-It protects you from the company’s debts.
-It does not protect you from your own conduct.
 If you traded fraudulently, concealed assets, falsified records, or carried on the business with intent to defraud creditors, you face criminal charges under the Insolvency Act 1986 and potentially the Fraud Act 2006.
 The maximum sentence for fraudulent trading is 10 years.
 The maximum for asset concealment is 7 years.
-These are not theoretical risks.
-The Insolvency Service prosecutes directors every year.

-You can face criminal prosecution for: fraudulent trading (section 213 Insolvency Act — carrying on business with intent to defraud creditors), concealment or destruction of company records (section 209), concealment of company property (section 206), fraudulent removal of company property (section 208), and fraud by false representation (Fraud Act 2006).
-Wrongful trading (section 214) is a civil claim, not criminal — you can be ordered to pay money but you cannot be imprisoned for it.
+You can face criminal prosecution for: fraudulent trading (section 213 Insolvency Act, carrying on business with intent to defraud creditors), concealment or destruction of company records (section 209), concealment of company property (section 206), fraudulent removal of company property (section 208), and fraud by false representation (Fraud Act 2006).

-We are direct about the distinction because directors conflate wrongful trading with fraud.
-Most directors who face personal consequences face civil claims (wrongful trading, misfeasance) and disqualification, not criminal prosecution.
 Criminal cases involve deliberate dishonesty, not poor judgement.
 But the line between recklessness and dishonesty is thinner than you might think, and the Insolvency Service decides which side of it your conduct falls on.

-Fraudulent Trading: The Most Serious Criminal Offence
+Fraudulent Trading: When Directors Can Go to Prison for the Most Serious Offence

 Section 213 of the Insolvency Act 1986 makes it a criminal offence to carry on the business of a company with intent to defraud creditors or for any fraudulent purpose.
 The maximum sentence is 10 years’ imprisonment.

-In practice, fraudulent trading prosecutions require evidence that you knew the company could not pay its debts and deliberately continued to take on new obligations, particularly if you took deposits or advance payments for goods or services you knew the company could not deliver.
 We have seen prosecutions where a director took customer deposits in the final weeks of trading, knowing the company was about to enter liquidation.
 The deposits went into the general account and were spent on existing debts.
 The customers received nothing.
 The director received a prison sentence.

 The key word is “intent.”
 Fraudulent trading requires proof that you intended to defraud.
 Poor business decisions, optimistic forecasts, and honest mistakes do not meet this threshold.
 But continuing to take money from customers when you know the company is insolvent and cannot deliver is not a mistake.
 It is fraud.

-Concealment and Destruction of Records: Sections 206-211
+Concealment and Destruction of Records: Directors Can Go to Prison Under Sections 206 to 211

 The Insolvency Act creates several criminal offences related to company records and property:

-• Section 206: Concealment of company property — hiding assets that should be available to creditors.
+• Section 206: Concealment of company property.
+Hiding assets that should be available to creditors.
 Maximum 7 years.

-• Section 208: Fraudulent disposal of property — transferring assets to put them beyond creditors’ reach.
+• Section 208: Fraudulent disposal of property.
+Transferring assets to put them beyond creditors’ reach.
 Maximum 7 years.

-• Section 209: Destruction or falsification of company records — destroying books, documents, or records that the liquidator needs.
+• Section 209: Destruction or falsification of company records.
+Destroying books, documents, or records that the liquidator needs.
 Maximum 7 years.

-• Section 210: Material omissions from the statement of affairs — deliberately leaving assets or liabilities off the statement.
+• Section 210: Material omissions from the statement of affairs.
+Deliberately leaving assets or liabilities off the statement.
 Maximum 7 years.

-We see the record destruction charge most often.
-A director who wipes a company laptop, shreds financial records, or deletes accounting software data before the liquidator arrives is committing a criminal offence.
 We have watched directors delete email accounts the night before the CVL started, believing this would prevent the liquidator from seeing embarrassing correspondence.
 The liquidator obtained the emails from the hosting provider.
 The deletion became an additional conduct matter.

 The honest rule is simple: do not destroy anything.
 Do not move anything.
 Do not hide anything.
 If the liquidator was going to find it anyway, concealment makes your position worse, not better.